microsoft/ai-at-edge/docs/_pages/home.md

   title: I want to
   content:
     - image_path: assets/images/Newpost3.png
-      alt: "Find or build an AI@Edge Devic"
+      alt: "Find or build an AI@Edge Device"
       title: "Find or build an AI@Edge Device"
       excerpt: "Find existing hardware and developer kits, or use resources and best practices to  build intelligent edge capable hardware"
       url: "/docs/hardware/"